The Home Essentials You Should Be Replacing in the New Year

 As much as we love giving our walls a fresh coat of paint or splurging (sort of) on a new couch to give our homes a new look for the new year, there are some less glamorous items to keep in mind.
-While making decorative updates is undeniably more fun, utilitarian fixes that need to be made are arguably more important.
-But what are the home essentials we should be mindful of replacing, and how often are we meant to replace them?
+Making decorative updates may be undeniably more fun, but utilitarian fixes that need to be made are arguably more important.

 We spoke to four organizing pros and design experts from Thumbtack to get their professional opinion on which items to toss out as we ready our homes for the year ahead.
-Read on to discover when you should be replacing these key household items, according to your lifestyle.
+Take a look below to discover when you should be replacing these key household items, according to your lifestyle.

 Replace your household filters…

 For your refrigerator, typically bi-annually, if the fridge has a water filtration/dispenser function, which is pretty standard for today’s models.
 Replace your dishwasher filter quarterly (or every three months) and deep-clean your microwave oven hood bi-annually to avoid grease build up.
 Every spring, change your central air filter, and flush vents of debris and dust for a cleaner environment.
 As for your kitchen vent, change that out monthly or quarterly depending on how frequently one cooks.” — Jacquelin C. Franklin, C.I.D founder of NICHE design group.

 Energy Star suggests replacing your HVAC every month, especially during the winter and summer months, when your HVAC unit gets the most use.
 At the bare minimum, don’t let three months go by without swapping your dirty one out for a new one.” — Debby Adelman; Founder of Creative Spaces Interior Design.

 You should replace your air filters every six months for the average home; if you have pets or allergies, replace every two-three months.
 Vent food filters can be washed or popped in the dishwasher every three months.” — Molly Cole; Founder of home organization company Cole + Co.

 Replace your pillows and duvets…